Extraction of the Sivers function with deep neural networks: Conclusion and Discussion

-We have analyzed the global data on the transverse single spin asymmetry measurements provided by multiple experimental collaborations, particularly for the SIDIS process.
-We have used this data to construct a DNN model that can effectively interpolate and extrapolate to some degree, enabling us to predict Sivers asymmetries in both SIDIS and DY processes.
-We have successfully tested the method of extraction and demonstrated through both pseudodata and real experimental data that the technique can generally outperform classical fitting procedures with accuracy and precision that can be directly quantified.
-The technique demonstrates good reproducibility as detailed by our systematic studies.
-Further avenues for advancement in this type of modeling are evident.
+In conclusion, this article demonstrates the effectiveness of using specialized Deep Neural Networks (DNNs) as part of a fit function used to obtain a global extraction of the Sivers function from transverse single-spin asymmetries experimental data.
+It has been clearly shown that these tools are incredibly flexible and can be used to build accurate models even under the condition that the factorized terms contain biases.
+By training the model with these terms present, the DNN can account for these biases, resulting in a largely unbiased final model.
+This approach enables the exploration of existing formalism and the testing of new phenomenology while managing and studying biases in individual terms.
+The proposed method can provide a means to minimize errors and ambiguity associated with the ill-defined expressions normally constructed to meet the factorization requirements.

+Our proposed method leverages artificial intelligence (AI) to perform global fits and extract the Sivers distributions of unpolarized quarks in both polarized protons and neutrons.
+We use a generating function to ensure robustness and accuracy in the extraction process.
+Progressive improvement in the extracted information can be achieved by optimizing architecture and the corresponding hyperparameters using pseudodata generated in the same kinematic bins as the real data and then translating that improvement to real experimental data extraction.
+Our schema handles complex and sparse data effectively, with the generating function providing additional quality control and the means to quantify accuracy and precision.

 As the first attempt to extract the Sivers function using AI techniques, we chose the $\mathcal{N}_q(x)$ parameterization of the deep neural net to incorporate all x-dependent features.
-Our results show promise, as the DNN method is capable of fitting the SIDIS Sivers asymmetry data and consistently provides extraction of the Sivers function not only for valence quarks but also for all light quark flavors in a flavor-independent fashion.
-The trained model is able to make projections on untrained data for both SIDIS and DY kinematics, and these predictions are consistent with experimental results demonstrating the predictive capability of the method with relatively higher precision.
+This initial DNN extraction of $\mathcal{N}_q(x)$ uses SIDIS data from HERMES and COMPASS to build a Sivers function model which can then be used to make predictions for the Sivers asymmetries for both SIDIS and DY processes.
+The fitting method successfully extracts the Sivers function for valence quarks and light quark flavors in a flavor-independent manner.
+This investigation is exploratory, with the intention of developing tools and techniques that minimize error and maximize utility, which we hope to expand upon in further work.
+The trained model predicts results consistent with experimental data, demonstrating its predictive capability.
+Projections for the sea quark Siver function are made for the SpinQuest experiment with polarized proton and deuteron targets.